joodicator/PageBot/README.md

     `('access', 'NAME')`            | The user is identified as belonging to another access name, which validates this access name by proxy.

 * `state/identity_hosts.json` - records needed to implement the `'prev_hosts'` credential.
 A JSON object `{'NAME1': ['USER11@HOST11', 'USER12@HOST12', ...], 'NAME2': ['USER21@HOST21', 'USER22@HOST22', ...], ...}` giving the most recent identified hosts, in chronological order and starting with the least recent, for each access name on record.

-#### `imgur`
-Provides programmatic access to [`Imgur`](http://imgur.com)'s API.
-* `conf/imgur_client_id.txt` - the `client_id` associated with the account used to access Imgur's API.
-According to Imgur's instructions, a different `client_id` should be used for each separate instance of the bot.
-See https://api.imgur.com/ to register an account.

-#### `limit`
-Implements per-user flood protection for user commands and other actions causing processor or network usage, to curtail denial-of-service attacks against the bot.
-When a user exceeds the limits defined in [`flood.py`](page/flood.py), they are ignored for a period of time and given a notification of this.

 ## Available Plugins